Horizon89002/orb1t-stress-toolkit/README.md

 arp spoofer: intercept or manipulate network traffic between devices on the same network.
 By impersonating a device's IP address, you can redirect traffic or disrupt communications.

-port scanning: scan an ip address for open and closed ports
+port scanning: scan an ip address for open and closed ports.

+dns look-up: reverse dns look up an ip adress.

+geo ip address look-up.

+subnet lookup.

 # Installation
 you can either run the install.bat file or do the following: